ArcaneNibble/ArcaneNibble.github.io/content/ui-and-platforms.md

 ![screenshot of WinUI 3 app]({static}/images/ui-winui.png)

-In the interest of time, after trying out both GNOME and KDE, I moved on from F/OSS desktops to try out Microsoft's [WinUI 3](https://learn.microsoft.com/en-us/windows/apps/winui/winui3/) and [C++/WinRT](https://en.wikipedia.org/wiki/C%2B%2B/WinRT).
+In the interest of time, after trying out both GNOME and KDE, I moved on from <span class="nobr">F/OSS</span> desktops to try out Microsoft's [WinUI 3](https://learn.microsoft.com/en-us/windows/apps/winui/winui3/) and [C++/WinRT](https://en.wikipedia.org/wiki/C%2B%2B/WinRT).
 As mentioned, my past experience with GUIs was with WinForms, and so I wanted to see what had changed or improved in the intervening years.

 Immediately, I noticed and appreciated the advantages of [XAML](https://en.wikipedia.org/wiki/Extensible_Application_Markup_Language) responsive layout over the fixed pixel or DLU (dialog unit) layout of older Win32.
 This idea of auto-sizing has been almost universally adopted by every UI toolkit as screen sizes have become more varied.
+(Every other GUI toolkit in this experiment has automatic layout.
+This is notable only because I had prior experience with older fixed-layout toolkits on Windows.)

 Unlike the previous frameworks I tried, the WinUI and C++/WinRT build process also catches and prevents a lot of errors which might otherwise occur with "stringly-typed" UI builders.
 Visual Studio's debugging functionality (e.g. the XAML live viewer) also works reasonably well.